 Section of 3D Tissues and Biofabrication

 The goal of our research activities is to culture human cells under physiological conditions.
 To do so, we employ different three-dimensional (3D) cell culture systems.
 Depending on the application the cells are cultured in scaffold-free or in scaffold-based systems.
-We have expertise in bioprinting for many years and use the technology successfully in industry-driven projects.
-In our laboratory we successfully use the promising 3D bioprinting technology for many years.
+We have expertise in bioprinting for many years and use the promising technology successfully in industry-driven projects.
 Bioprinting allows producing living tissues in a layer-by-layer mode by depositing cells, (extracellular) matrix and bioactive molecules precisely in 3D space.
 The 3D tissues are developed for drug and substance testing, as well as for personalized medicine.

 Our developments are used in areas such as